crazyoptimist/crazyoptimist-github-io/content/posts/setup-wireguard-vpn-server-on-centos.md

 ## Prerequisites

-This tutorial assumes that the VPN server and VPN client are both running on CentOS operating system.
+This tutorial assumes that the VPN server and VPN client are both going to be running on CentOS 7/8 operating system.

 ## Step 1: Install WireGuard on CentOS Server and Desktop